DaniMe98/Ward-on-annual-CO2-GDP/README.md

 Scalable and cloud programming course.

-This project is based on the ward's minimum variance clustering applied on a dataset containing the emission values of co2 and gdp of the countries in the world.
+This project is based on the ward's minimum variance clustering applied on a dataset containing the emission values of co2 and gdp of the countries in the world from 1965 to 2018.
 ## Ward's minimum variance method

 Ward's clustering is an agglomerative hierarchical clustering method based on minimizations of the total within-cluster variance.